dqops/dqo/docs/checks/Column/strings/string-value-in-set-percent.md

 ## **daily string value in set percent**

 **Check description**
 The check measures the percentage of rows whose value in a tested column is one of values from a list of expected values or the column value is null.
 Verifies that the percentage of rows having a valid column value does not exceed the minimum accepted percentage.
-Stores the most recent row count for each day when the data quality check was evaluated.
+Stores the most recent captured value for each day when the data quality check was evaluated.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|